Why This Matters

 Alas, this college doesn't offer any tuition discounts to in-state students.

-The tuition and fee costs cited on this page don't include room and board, which can increase your expenses.
+Tuition and fees take care of the cost of attendance for one year of school, but do not include room and board, which is an additional cost you will get when living on campus.
 Having said that, most students wind up having to pay less than maximum tuition because they receive financial aid along with other reductions.

 The subsequent table shows the expenses described above for the 2016 - 2017 academic year.